TownyAdvanced/TownyResources/README.md

    - Note: Do not add Eggs, Honeycomb, or Honey Bottle to the daily-limits list, as these limit types are not yet operational.
 6. Give the permission nodes required to use the plugin using the following commands:
     ```
+    /ta townyperms group towns.mayor addperm townyresources.command.town.reroll   <-- only required if you have enabled town's ability to re-roll resources.

     /ta townyperms group towns.mayor addperm townyresources.command.towncollect

     /ta townyperms group towns.mayor addperm townyresources.command.survey